-The Environmental Impact Assessment Law, implemented by the National People's Congress on October 28, 2002 and effective as of September 1, 2003 and amended on July 2, 2016, provides that if the environmental impact assessment documents of a construction project have not been examined by the relevant environmental protection administrations or are not approved after examination, the authority in charge of examination and approval of the project may not approve construction on the project, and the construction work unit may not commence work.
+The Environmental Impact Assessment Law, implemented by the National People's Congress on October 28, 2002 and effective as of September 1, 2003 and amended on July 2, 2016 and December 29, 2018, provides that if the environmental impact assessment documents of a construction project have not been examined by the relevant environmental protection administrations or are not approved after examination, the authority in charge of examination and approval of the project may not approve construction on the project, and the construction work unit may not commence work.

-According to the Fire Prevention Law of the People's Republic of China promulgated by the SCNPC on April 29, 1998 and implemented on September 1, 1998, later amended on October 28, 2008 and implemented on May 1, 2009, and latest amended and implemented on April 23, 2019, fire prevention facilities design and works for construction projects shall conform to state's fire prevention technical standards for engineering construction.
-Provisions on Supervision and Administration of Fire Prevention of Construction Projects promulgated by the Ministry of Public Security of the People's Republic of China on April 30, 2009, implemented on May 1, 2009 and later amended on July 17, 2012 and implemented on November 1, 2012 shall apply to the fire prevention supervision and administration of new construction, expansion, reconstruction (including indoor and outdoor improvement, thermal insulation in buildings and modification of uses) and other construction projects.
-This provision also specify the procedure and standard for review of fire facilities design and acceptance of fire prevention facilities.
+According to the Fire Prevention Law of the People's Republic of China promulgated by the SCNPC on April 29, 1998 and implemented on September 1, 1998, later amended on October 28, 2008 and April 23, 2019, and latest amended and implemented on April 23, 2019, fire prevention facilities design and works for construction projects shall conform to state's fire prevention technical standards for engineering construction.